 Another essential Eclipse feature is content assist.
 Content assist can be invoked by typing Control-Space.
 It will offer possible completions of whatever you are typing at the moment.
 For example, if you type part of an identifier and hit Control-Space, you will get a list of identifiers that start with the characters that you have typed; use the up and down arrow keys to select one of the items in the list, and press Return or Enter.
 (You can also click an item with the mouse to select it, or hit Escape to dismiss the list.)
 If there is only one possible completion when you hit Control-Space, it will be inserted automatically.
 By default, Content Assist will also pop up automatically, after a short delay, when you type a period or certain other characters.
 For example, if you type "TextIO." and pause for just a fraction of a second, you will get a list of all the subroutines in the TextIO class.
 Personally, I find this auto-activation annoying.
 You can disable it in the Eclipse Preferences.
 (Look under Java / Editor / Content Assist, and turn off the "Enable auto activation" option.)
 You can still call up Code Assist manually with Control-Space.

 Once you have an error-free program, you can run it as described above.
 If you find a problem when you run it, it's very easy to go back to the editor, make changes, and run it again.
-Note that using Eclipse, there is no explicit "compile" command.
-The source code files in your project are automatically compiled, and are re-compiled whenever you modify them.

 There is a button in the project window for creating a new class.
 An icon for the class is added to the window, and a .java source code file is created in the project folder.
 The file is not automatically opened for editing.
 To edit a file, double-click its icon in the project window.
 An editor will be opened in a separate window.
 (A newly created class will contain some default code that you probably don't want; you can erase it and add a main() routine instead.)
 The BlueJ editor does not show errors as you type.
 Errors will be reported when you compile the program.
 Also, it does not offer automatic fixes for errors.
 It has a less capable version of Eclipse's Content Assist, which seems only to work for getting a list of available subroutines in a class or object; call up the list by hitting Control-Space after typing the period following the name of a class or object.